California Governor Signs Order Banning Sales Of New Gasoline Cars By 2035

 "The Governor's Executive Order is a meaningful step in addressing the climate crisis and protecting the health of Californians," the coalition said in an email to NPR.
 "Electrifying transportation will also create jobs and help California move forward in its economic recovery.

-Jessica Caldwell, the executive director at Edmunds, the online resource for automobile information, said, "Many automakers have been guilty of setting short term targets for their electrification strategy that never came to fruition."
+Jessica Caldwell of Edmunds, the online resource for automobile information, said, "Many automakers have been guilty of setting short-term targets for their electrification strategy that never came to fruition."

 "This rule, if implemented, establishes a specific timeline that they'll collectively need to adhere to," Caldwell said.
 "California is a major market that automakers desperately need to maintain sales."